Wings (Birdy song)

 "Wings" is a song by English musician Birdy.
 The song was released as a digital download on 29 July 2013 and in the United Kingdom on 8 September 2013 as the lead single from her second studio album, Fire Within (2013).
+The song peaked at number eight on the UK Singles Chart, making it Birdy's highest-charting single and her only top-10 single.
+It also reached number one in Ireland, becoming her sole top-10 hit there as well, and peaked within the top three in five other countries.
 A remix by Nu:Logic was later released on 27 January 2014 as part of the "Hospital: We Are 18" LP from Hospital Records.
-The song peaked at number eight on the UK Singles Chart, making it her highest-charting single to date and her only top-ten single.
-It also reached number one in Ireland, becoming her sole top-ten single there as well, and peaked within the top three of five other countries.

 Music video

 A music video to accompany the release of "Wings" was first released onto YouTube on 2 August 2013 at a total length of four minutes and twenty-five seconds.
 The video shows Birdy with guests at a flamboyant mansion party, complete with masks, fencing and horses.
 It was directed by Sophie Muller.